 The Kemimoto are heated gloves that must have been designed by someone that has worn them before on a motorcycle.
 That’s because they seem to hit all the right spots, areas where cool air seems to fit the fingers the most.
 Of course, you probably are already familiar with this.
 The tips will hover at a comfortable temperature, no matter how long your trip is.
 The Velcro straps on the gloves are another nice touch that you will come to appreciate the longer you have them.

-6. Highway 21 Radiant – Motorcycle Leather Gloves for Cold Weather
+5. Highway 21 Radiant – Motorcycle Riding Heated Gloves

 If you’re seeking a pair of gloves that you would enjoy wearing on and off your bike, look no further.
 There’s a lot to like about the pair, the wrist strap in particular.
 It’s secure and braces the lower portion of the hands without becoming too much of a burden on movement.